simplic/simplic-utilities/README.md

 # simplic-utilities
-Contains a various set of utilities which is used by the simplic products
+Contains a various set of utilities used by the simplic products.